 To participate or learn more about what type of support may be right for you, contact our Bereavement Coordinator.

 Our team offers individual consults and can provide access to grief support materials and resources, giving you the support that’s right for you.

 Join a network of fellow grievers and explore a different topic each session guided by a grief support counselor.
 There is no commitment, just join us when you need support.
 Examples of topics: what is helpful and unhelpful in grief, listening to your instincts, how to outwardly express grief, and coping with grief during the holidays.

-Family Grief Group creates a safe place where all family members come together to explore, express and learn about their grief, and connect with other children and parents who are grieving.
-Family Grief Group meets monthly and utilizes art, play, movement, and other tools to help children and parents find common ground in their loss, and to support each other.
+Lumina creates a safe place where all family members can explore, express, and learn about their grief by utilizing art, play, movement, and other tools to help children and parents find common ground in their loss, and to support each other.

 Grief Education & Support Group Series

 Grief Education and Support Group is a structured group where participants commit to an eight-week series.
 Participants are with the same cohort for the eight weeks.
 Each session includes a presentation on a topic such as changes experienced in bereavement and practical tips on coping with grief, followed by group discussion and sharing of experiences.